 February, March, May, June, late July to mid-September, and November are low season times on the Gold Coast.
-There are usually more cheap flights during this season.
+There are usually more cheap flights to Gold Coast available during these months.

 The Wintersun Festival takes place in Coolangatta and Tweed Heads every June.
 It's a two-week nostalgia fest that will spin you back into the 1950s and 60s.
 Hot Rods, custom and classic cars cruise the streets, there are more than 100 bands and performers, old movies are shown and there are fun competitions.

-The Gold Coast Marathon, Australia's largest marathon event, is held in July, attracting 24,000 runners from around Australia and 42 different countries.
+Take a flight to Gold Coast and see Australia's largest marathon event, is held in July, attracting 24,000 runners from around Australia and 42 different countries.

 Every year the Snapper Rocks on the Gold Coast is home to one of the most prestigious surfing events on the planet, The Quicksilver and Roxy Pro.
 Both competitions are events comprising the ASP’s Men’s world tour, and the Roxy Prop is one of the seven events of the ASP women’s World Tour.
 Thousands of spectators and media outlets flock to the famous Snapper rocks to watch world-class athletes take on some of the very best waves on the ASP world tour.

 A land of theme parks, fabulous beaches, endless sun and excellent nightlife, restaurants and shopping, it's little wonder that millions of tourists take flights to the Gold Coast each year.